VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/discrete_template_bandits.md

 This measures the **loss from not always playing the optimal action**.

+**Fundamental limit (lower bound, preview).** Before designing algorithms, it's worth knowing the scale of regret we should even hope for.
+Classical information-theoretic results for $K$-armed stochastic bandits show that, for any learning algorithm and any horizon $T$, there exists a problem instance on which the expected cumulative regret satisfies
+$$
+\mathbb{E}[\text{Regret}(T)] = \Omega\bigl(\sqrt{K T}\bigr).
+$$
+In words: **no algorithm can do better than order $\sqrt{KT}$ regret** (up to constants and logarithmic factors) uniformly over all bandit problems.
+The upper bounds we prove for Thompson Sampling and LinUCB in this chapter match this rate up to logs, which is why they are called “optimal” in the bandit literature.
+For contextual and continuous-action bandits (our real search setting), similar lower bounds hold with $K$ replaced by an effective dimension; we'll return to this when we discuss feature richness and model misspecification in §§6.5–6.7.

 **Why this matters:**

 If we could observe $\mu(x, a)$ for all $(x, a)$ pairs, we'd just pick $\pi^*(x)$ greedily.
 But $\mu$ is **unknown**---we must learn it from noisy samples while balancing **exploration** (try all templates) vs. **exploitation** (use best known template).